Now Playing Screen with HD Radio Features: Wireframe

 Audio Sources Screen: Wireframe

-Touch the Audio Source button on the Now Playing Screen to display this screen.
+Touch the Audio Source button on the Now Playing Screen.
 I intended for this screen to integrate default apps with audio or music experience apps which the user might install from a proprietary automaker-branded app store.
 The traditional terrestrial broadcast apps are shown prominently at the top of the first page of the screen.

 In an earlier version of this wireframe, the user could swipe to review another set of icons for other audio and music apps.